MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot-faq.md

 ## Does chat work with my customizations?

-Depending on the type of question you ask Copilot, it may be aware of customizations.
+It depends on the type of question you ask Copilot.
 For example:

 - When you ask questions to locate records, Copilot is able to find records in your custom tables that are identified using custom fields.
-- When you ask for explanation or guidance, Copilot does not have access to any information about your customizations or documentation for your add-ons.
+- When you ask for explanation or guidance, Copilot doesn't have access to any information about your customizations or documentation for your add-ons.

 ## Copilot never seems to open the record or page I asked for.
 What am I doing wrong?

-When you ask Copilot to find records in Business Central, if any are found these are displayed as tiles or links in the Chat pane for you to activate and navigate to.
-While in preview, Copilot will not automatically navigate to any page.
+When you ask Copilot to find records in [!INCLUDE[prod_short](includes/prod_short.md)], it displays ant records it finds as tiles or links in the chat pane that you can select.
+While in preview, Copilot doesn't automatically navigate to any page.

 ## The answers I get from Copilot vary even though I ask the same question.
-Is this a bug?
+Is it a bug?

-Copilot may occasionally answer in different ways.
-Answers are not necessarily precisely identical.
+Copilot might occasionally answer in different ways.
+Answers aren't necessarily identical.

 ## When should I use the Copy function on chat messages?